simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 In the case of contact confusion between members, it is impossible for anyone outside of the group to send an Accept message as they never collect the correct number of tokens.

-#### Members (phase 2)
+#### Approvers (phase 2)

-Once a member has received a SyncToken message from all other non-proposing members and an Accept message from the invitee, they compare the tokens received.
+Once a member has received a SyncToken message from all other members and an Accept message from the invitee, they compare the tokens received.
 If the invitee can present a match, then the member now knows that all parties have agreed to extend membership.
 The member locally commits this result and establishes a new connection with the invitee specifically for group communication.